Leveraging Large Language Models for Collective Decision-Making: Discussion

 Another challenge is that the members' preferences may change with time, and the system has to adapt to the change.
 For instance, as the conversation progresses, new constraints may emerge, the priority of some constraints may shift, and certain preferences may overlap, thus presenting opportunities for consolidation.
 Therefore, the system has to track the members' preferences at different rounds so as to effectively aggregate their preferences and propose options.
 This functionality is not implemented in our system, and we believe that adding a preference-tracking module would enhance the system's performance.
 Besides, some members may attempt to manipulate the coordinator in order to bias the decision towards their favored options, e.g., paraphrasing the same preferences several times.
 Though there is no obvious way to detect such actions, instructing the coordinator to put an upper bound on the level to which each member's preferences should be considered can be a potential solution to this issue.

+We observed a decline in performance in our experiment when incorporating the database that includes the social graph and employees' backgrounds.
+While LLMs can handle structural information to some extent, they do not excel at it.
+Two approaches could be applied to address this challenge: augmenting LLMs with external functions that assist in managing network properties or fine-tuning LLMs for this task using more targeted data.

-Specifically, in the context of scheduling meetings, the availability of each member’s work calendar is another practical factor taken into consideration.
-In fact, it is not straightforward to expand our system to incorporate this factor into the LLM’s reasoning process.
+Specifically, when scheduling meetings, the availability of each member’s work calendar is another practical factor to consider.
+In fact, expanding our system to incorporate this factor into the LLM’s reasoning process is not straightforward.
 To examine the LLM’s ability to incorporate work calendars into its reasoning process, we conducted an experiment in which constraints based on each member’s availability were mathematically encoded into the LLM prompt for the respective member.
 We observed that the LLM's performance degraded, suggesting that LLMs are less capable of dealing with hard constraints encoded in mathematical format (see, e.g., \cite{wei2022chain, rae2021scaling} and the references therein).
-Two potential solutions for this challenge are using an external tool that is tailored to understand the availability of the members or fine-tuning the model to handle the members' availability constraints.
+The two approaches mentioned—augmenting LLMs and fine-tuning—can also be applied here to enhance the system’s ability to process calendar data.
+For instance, in \cite{lawless2024want}, LLMs are used to translate free-text constraints into code, which is then processed by an optimization package to identify suitable meeting times.

 Finally, an issue with group recommender systems is the possibility of circular optimization, which may impact their long-term behavior (cf. \cite{dean2022preference,brantley2023ranking}).
 Our system aims to continuously improve the satisfaction ratio (with ties being resolved based on the satisfaction score), which indirectly improves the other metrics, as shown in the experiments.
 While one may think that the improvements in these metrics are expected given that a formal agreement objective is set (as in \cite{musco2018minimizing}), we argue that the improvements suggest that LLMs can follow dynamic optimization policies without hallucinations and numerical instabilities.